 The emphasis in this class will be on learning by doing.
-Before each unit or units, you will be required to gain necessary knowledge through reading the textbook and watching video lectures.
-Then, you will work collaboratively on learning activities that explore statistical concepts and apply them to reading the research literature.
+Before each unit, you will be required to gain necessary knowledge through reading the textbook and watching or reading lectures.
+Then, you will work collaboratively on learning activities that explore the statistical concepts and apply them by reading and discussing research literature.
 You will be reading and critically analyzing at least one article from the medical or public health literature each unit.